obsidiansystems/nix/doc/manual/src/architecture/store/reference-scanning.md

 ## How it works

 Hashes are scanned for, not entire store paths.
-Thus, nix would look for, e.g.,
+Thus, Nix would look for, e.g.,
 ```
 b6gvzjyb2pg0kjfwrjmg1vfhh54ad73z
 ```